 Certificate program requirements

-This 61 credit-hour program is designed to promote the development of skills necessary when working with children in Title 1 programs in the K-12 public or private school classrooms.
-Students must complete both the required courses for the program and 21 hours of approved electives.
+This 31 credit-hour program is designed to promote the skills necessary when working with children in non-Title I positions in K-12 public or private schools.
+Individuals can also use the certificate program toward completion of the Paraprofessional Educator Associate in Applied Science degree.

 F = Fall only course S = Spring only course U = Summer only course

 |ECE 102||Child Development||3|